2000 MTV Europe Music Awards

 The 2000 MTV Europe Music Awards were held on 16 November 2000 at the Ericsson Globe, Stockholm.

-Performers included Jennifer Lopez, Ricky Martin, Robbie Williams and Kylie Minogue.
+Performers included Jennifer Lopez, Ricky Martin, Robbie Williams and Kylie Minogue, and Madonna - one month after giving birth to son Rocco.
 The Spice Girls performance was their last before their separation.
 Presenters included Kelis, Guy Ritchie, Moby and Heidi Klum.

 The nominees were announced on 2 October 2000.
-Robbie Williams was the most nominated with 4 awards including Best Song and Best Video.
-Madonna and Eminem were the big winners of the night with two awards each.
+Robbie Williams was the most nominated with 5 awards (including 4 of the main categories), including Best Song and Best Video.
+Madonna and Eminem were the big winners of the night, with two awards each.